 Clinical Sciences for Intraoperative Neurophysiological Monitoring

-ONLINE – login information will be emailed on the course start date
+ONLINE – login information will be emailed the week before the course start date

 Online quiz after each module, final multiple choice online exam